Whether you’re prepping food for game day or simply looking for a recipe to combat the cold, nothing satisfies quite like making homemade chili.

 Serve your chili along with a fresh side salad for extra veggies to round out the meal or opt for tortilla chips to add texture.
 Sliced cornbread is another great side, offering a nice balance of sweetness to the chili’s spice and heat.

-You’ll want have all the right tools and ingredients for making chili from scratch.
+You’ll want to have all the right tools and ingredients for making chili from scratch.
+Shop for everything you’ll need below.

 Are you a pro at making homemade chili?
 Share your tips in the comments.